Create a map

 The layer is added to the map.
 The map zooms in to show the new points that represent locations where drivers made a purchase with the gas card.
 The Change Style pane also opens.
 By default, the points are assigned unique colors on the basis of the card user name.
 Other drawing options are shown in the Change Style pane.
 For this layer, the individual names aren't important, so you'll give all the points the same symbol to show only the location of each transaction.

-- In the Change Style pane, for Select a drawing style, select Location (Single symbol).
+- In the Change Style pane, for Select a drawing style, for Location (Single symbol), click Select.

 - Click Done.

 The map updates to display all the points with the same symbol style.
 Next, you'll enter two addresses that represent shipping locations for your company.
 For this lesson, those two points are the starting and ending locations for the drivers.